Bahauddin-Fahad/Bike-Rental-Client/README.md

 ## Client Live Link

-Click here to see the Client Side Live Link: [https://sporting-goods-client.vercel.app](https://sporting-goods-client.vercel.app)
+Click here to see the Client Side Live Link: [https://rideon-rental-client.vercel.app](https://rideon-rental-client.vercel.app)

 ## Server Live Link

-Click here to see the Server Side Live Link: [https://sporting-goods-server-beige.vercel.app](https://sporting-goods-server-beige.vercel.app)
+Click here to see the Server Side Live Link: [https://bike-rental-service-lilac.vercel.app](https://bike-rental-service-lilac.vercel.app)

 ## Server Repository Link

-Click here to see the Server Side Repository Link: [https://github.com/Bahauddin-Fahad/Sporting-Goods-Server](https://github.com/Bahauddin-Fahad/Sporting-Goods-Server)
+Click here to see the Server Side Repository Link: [https://github.com/Bahauddin-Fahad/Bike-Rental-Server](https://github.com/Bahauddin-Fahad/Bike-Rental-Server)

 ## Project Features

+1. **Signup:** Both User and Admin Signup facility is Implemented.
+1. **Login:** Both User and Admin Login facility is Implemented.
-1. **Home Section:** Home Section where Banner, Categories, Products, Contact Form and Footer is Implemented
+1. **Home Section:** Home Section where Banner, Bikes, Testimonial, Contact Form,Why choose us and Footer is Implemented
-2. **All Products:** All Products section where filter is implemented based on name,category,price.
-And also user can sort the products based on price on ascending or descending order.
-3. **Manage Product:** Manage Products section where User can add a product,update and also delete a product.
-4. **Product Details:** Product Details Section where user can see the details of a product and can add to cart the product.
-5. **Cart:** In Cart, User can see their cart products and can fill the form and order the product.
+1. **Dashboard:** User can check All bikes, Own paid and unpaid rentals via AamarPay, while Admin can check all User, Bikes, Rentals and add and update Accordingly.
+   _1.User:_ User can check availabe bikes, and book the bike by paying advance, User can check his bookings in paid and unpaid section.
+   _2.Admin:_ Admin can check add update or Delete Bikes.
+Admin can check all the users, can make a user admin or remove from admin.
+Admin can also delete the user.
+In Rental Section, Admin can check the rentals, can calculate the payment by clicking in the Calculate button.
+After Clicking, The user will be able to pay the rest of the amount.

 ## Technologies

 - TypeScript
 - react-dom
 - react-hook-form
+- jwt
 - react-icons
-- react-photo-view
-- react-rating
 - react-redux
 - react-slick
-- react-slider
 - react-spinners
 - react-toastify
+- redux-persist
 - slick-carousel
+- AamarPay
 - vercel

 ## :link: How to run the application locally